 - Wet flooring

-If an injury occurred on commercial premises, there could be a number of
+If your injury occurred on commercial premises, there could be a number

-people or entities held responsible for the injury.
-For instance, if a
+of people or entities held responsible for the injury.
+For instance, if

 owner and the tenant (the business) could be named as defendants in a

-lawsuit, in addition to a party that may have been hired to "maintain"
+lawsuit, in addition to a party that may have been hired to maintain the property.